itext/itext-java/README.md

 }
 ```

+### GraalVM compatibility
+Starting from version 8.0.3 iText Core supports native image compilation using GraalVM.
+See [building] for details.

 ### Examples

 This is a small subset of examples to get you started.
 For more advanced examples, refer to our [Knowledge Base](https://kb.itextpdf.com/home/it7kb/examples) or the following links: